siqueiranetopedro/Pipeline_to_GoogleCloud_BigQuery/README.md

 ## About This Project

 I built this ETL pipeline to learn how to work with Google Cloud Platform and process real data in the cloud.
-This project helped me understand how modern data systems work and how to build something that can handle business data at scale.

 ## What It Does